 Esterine Stokes, Co-Founder/Dean of Instruction

 Stokes has over 30 plus years in public education.
-She returned to Southwest High School from which she graduated, serving as registrar while obtaining a degree in Business Administration (Accounting).
+She returned to Southwest High School from which she graduated, serving as registrar while obtaining a degree in Business Administration (Accounting) from Georgia College and State University..
 She moved from that position to teach Business & Computer Science.
 Mrs. Stokes transferred to Westside High School when it opened where she served as the department chair for the Career and Technical Education Department teaching courses such as accounting, web design, management, business ethics, etc. In 2009, she moved into the position of Performance Learning Coach working with all teachers in the area of pedagogy.
 In 2011 she became the Graduation Coach and worked with both teachers and students to insure student success.
 She further was an integral part of the Blended Learning Grant team developing the grant and later implementing the grant.
 Mrs. Stokes retired in June of 2012.